Pedodontics

 Category: Pedodontics

-9) A pediatric patient has multi-surface caries in posterior teeth.
-Best restoration?
+9) A pediatric patient has extensive caries in upper anteriors; mother is concerned about aesthetics.
+Best option?

 10 / 44